 - Remove outer edged of focaccia with bread knife (keep for bread crumbs)

 - Tear focaccia into rough 1” pieces, toss with 130ml olive oil, salt & pepper

-- Cut tomatoes into wedges approximately the same size as the nectarine and peaches
+- Cut tomatoes, nectarines and peaches into wedges, approximately the same size

 - Toss arugula, tomatoes, ¾ of basil & mint with vinaigrette, place on platter